Minoru Higa: Presidency of the Kyudokan

 As he was Vice-President of the Okinawa Kyudokan karate-do Federation, Minoru Higa decided to devote himself more fully to the growth of the school, and following the death of Yuchoku Higa, he himself became president of the World Okinawan Shōrin-ryū Kyudokan karate-do Federation, an office he holds to this day.

-As well as being a prominent entrepreneur and world representative of the Kyudokan school, Minoru Higa is a committee-member for the Okinawan Karatedo and Kobudo Federation, vice-president of the Ryukyu Kobudo Ryu Kon Kai Association, chief committee-member of the Okinawa Bodybuilding Association, a member and referee for the Japanese Bodybuilding Federation, and a member and referee for the Japanese Powerlifting Association.
+As well as being a entrepreneur and representative of the Kyudokan school, Minoru Higa is a committee-member for the Okinawan Karatedo and Kobudo Federation, vice-president of the Ryukyu Kobudo Ryu Kon Kai Association, chief committee-member of the Okinawa Bodybuilding Association, a member and referee for the Japanese Bodybuilding Federation, and a member and referee for the Japanese Powerlifting Association.

 Master Higa is president of the World Federation of Kyudokan Dojos and a member of the Okinawan Karate and Kobudo Federation Committee.
 He is also vice-president of one of the four Okinawan Karate and Kobudo federations (a merger within a single structure is being considered).
 Master Higa also holds various positions within the bodybuilding and weightlifting federations.
 Master Higa Minoru has linked his life to Karate.
 He lives in Okinawa, at the roots of this discipline, which he guides all his sports practices.
 Humble, open, and a teacher, he nevertheless has a realistic eye on the evolution of his discipline and the role it should play in the daily life and personal development of each person.
 Both wise and a fighter, he seems very close to the dream sensei as popularized in cinema.
 A master among masters, Higa Minoru is an example from which many should draw inspiration.